 In addition, the Special Projects Coordinator is an instructor for the following training sessions:

 - Youth Mental Health Training

 The Family Advocate program serves all parents whose children (up to age 18) have mental heath needs who reside in Scott County.
 Trainings are for schools, professionals, and members of the community who work with mental health issues.

 How does it work?

-Call Dawn directly for assistance, and she’ll work with you to find the right resources for your situation.
-You can also contact her to ask about upcoming training sessions.
+Call Terry directly for assistance, and he’ll work with you to find the right resources for your situation.
+You can also contact him to ask about upcoming training sessions.

 This program is administered by Scott County Kids.
-If you’d like to speak to Dawn, our Family Advocate, please call 563-326-8221 or email firstname.lastname@example.org
+If you’d like to speak to Terry, our Special Projects Coordinator, please call 563-326-8221 or email firstname.lastname@example.org